turingschool/portfolios/students/1608-front/graham-nessler/20151111-graham-nessler-m2.markdown

 * 4 - Zero complaints

 Feedback from Hilary: "Graham was wonderful to work with on 2DoBox.
 He is very smart and makes sure to get the job done quickly and efficiently.
 He is good a talking me through every aspect of the project and he consistently makes sure we are on the same page with every single line of code.
 I wish we had more time for the project so Graham and I could have more time to refactor and shorten our code.
-Graham has a lot to offer a team and he is one of the hardest workers I have worked with yet. "
+Graham has a lot to offer a team and he is one of the hardest workers I have worked with yet."

 #### Weathrly